-The following factors will affect the District in the future and were considered in preparing the District's budget for the 2020-2021 fiscal year:
+The following factors will affect the School District in the future and were considered in preparing the School District's budget for the 2022-2023 fiscal year:

-Foundation Allowance - No increase was budgeted for 2021-2022.
-PA 48 of 2021, which was approved after the adoption of our initial budget, increased the per pupil foundation allowance to \$8,700 for the 2021-2022 fiscal year.
-The political debate regarding the funding of public education, the current economic climate in the State of Michigan and the continued issues surrounding the COVID-19 pandemic may affect future fiscal year estimates.
+Foundation Allowance - No increase was budgeted for in 2022-2023.
+Senate Bill 845, which was approved after the adoption of our initial budget, increased the per pupil foundation allowance to \$9,150 for the 2022-2023 fiscal year (up from \$8,700 in 2021-2022).
+The political debate regarding the funding of public education and the current economic climate in the State of Michigan may affect future fiscal year estimates.

-Retirement Rate - The continuing cost of health insurance to current and potential retirees drives the recommended rates provided by Michigan School Employees Retirement System, to the legislature for approval.
-In 2021-2022, the rate is anticipated to increase to 28.23%.
-However, the District will be required to pay an additional 15.05% for all wages earned October 1, 2021 and later, for the Unfunded Actuarial Accrued Liability (UAAL).
+Retirement Rate - The continuing cost of health insurance to current and potential retirees drives the recommended rates provided by Michigan School Employees Retirement System to the legislature for approval.
+In 2022-2023, the rate is anticipated to remain the same at 28.23%.
+However, the District will be required to pay an additional 16.65% for all wages earned October 1, 2022 and later, for the Unfunded Actuarial Accrued Liability (UAAL).

-Medical Insurance Rates - In 2021-2022, the rate is anticipated to increase by the allotted annual cap rate of 3.3% through December 2021 and 3.7% to June 2022.
+Medical Insurance Rates - In 2022-2023, the rate is anticipated to increase by the allotted annual cap rate of 3.7% through December 2022 and 1.3% to June 2023.